Last Updated on February 20, 2022 by

 The most common use of the coax cable is to ensure your tv receives free airing using the antenna.
 Even the smart TVs have come with antenna ports for coax connection.
 With the presence of this port, it means that you can connect to the outlet.
 However, it is not always necessary.
 Some televisions use a Large Area Network (LAN).
 You can avoid using it unless you want to view the free-to-air channels.

 Smart TVs give you a wide range of choices.
-You could connect a set-top box, an HDMI, Fiber optic cable, or the coax outlet.
+You could connect a set-top box, an HDMI, a Fiber optic cable, or the coax outlet.
 They all depend on what you want to watch.
 Some people go for ethernet and Wi-Fi options.

 Conclusion

 If your house lacks a coax outlet, you can have electricians come and install one for you.
 A newly built home is less expensive than an older one.
 If you do not want to walk down that path, you should consider other alternatives.
 For instance, Fiber optic cables are a good choice.
 They are fast and reliable.
 Connecting to the internet via Wi-Fi is also a good option.
-Your cable tv connects almost the same way with the coax cable.
+Your cable tv connects almost the same way as the coax cable.